aws-samples/amazon-serverless-datalake-workshop/instructions.md

 #### Steps to create glue job
  As part of this step you will create a glue job, update the default script and run the job.
 We will be using the AWS Management Console to write and edit the glue scripts but you also have an option of creating a `DevEndpoint` and run your code there.
-To create the `DevEndpoint` you can either refer **Configure Zeppelin Notebook Server** section of this lab guide or refer [AWS Glue documentation](https://docs.aws.amazon.com/glue/latest/dg/dev-endpoint.html)
+To create the `DevEndpoint` you can either refer **Configure Zeppelin Notebook Server** section of this lab guide or refer <a href="https://docs.aws.amazon.com/glue/latest/dg/dev-endpoint.html" target="_blank">AWS Glue documentation</a>

  > If you are using Zeppelin Notebook then jump to step 4, create a new note `useractivityjob` and copy paste the code from step 4.
 Confirm spark as the **Default Interpreter**.

-1. From AWS Management Console, in the search text box, type **AWS Glue**, select **AWS Glue** service from the filtered list to open AWS Glue console OR Open the [AWS Management console for Amazon Glue](https://console.aws.amazon.com/glue/home?region=us-east-1).
+1. From AWS Management Console, in the search text box, type **AWS Glue**, select **AWS Glue** service from the filtered list to open AWS Glue console OR Open the <a href="https://console.aws.amazon.com/glue/home?region=us-east-1" target="_blank">AWS Management console for Amazon Glue</a>.
 1. From AWS Glue dashboard left hand menu select **Jobs** menu
 2. From **Jobs** menu page, click **Add job** button
 3. Follow the instructions in the **Add job** wizard